 Seek comptroller squadron command.
 In addition to command, your greatest job experiences are the successful completion of deployment tours.
+The experiences you gain within the

+Department tours.
 The experiences you gain within the Department of the Air Force, command, and deployment tours add to your credibility.
 Continue to build on your breadth and depth by gaining MAJCOM/FLDCOM and higher headquarters experience.
 A Pentagon tour is paramount for bringing all the pieces together and will serve as a springboard for senior-level assignments later in your career.